 So who is Lucy Pickles?
 Well to answer that question, you have to go back to the very beginning.
 She hasn’t always been the internationally recognized Lucy Pickles representing Swilled Dog mascots (she made us use “internationally recognized” per her contract).
 In fact, Lucy Pickles has had quite the journey from puppy mill to international fame.
-You see, Lucy started her life in a Tennessee puppy mill where some real sickos were breeding hundreds of dogs and sticking them in tiny cages with no room to move around or go to the bathroom.
-They were also docking the tails of the border collies and selling them as Australian shepherds to make an extra $100/dog.
-We told you…real sickos.
-Luckily, those idiots are in jail, but luckily Lucy's story doesn’t end there.
+You see, Lucy started her life in a Tennessee puppy mill where hundreds of dogs were living in tiny cages with no room to move around or go to the bathroom.
+This particular mill also docked the tails of the border collies to sell them as Australian shepherds to make an extra $100/dog.
+The owners of the mill are now in jail, and Lucy's story luckily continues.

 From New Orleans, Lucy was adopted again but this time by a family who was moving to Florida where Lucy assumed she was going to go live the good life and bask in the Florida sunshine.
 When Lucy arrived to Florida, the family settled on a farm where they raised chickens.
 As a 5-month-old puppy, Lucy loved the freedom of chasing chickens all day and being a complete dirtball.
-However, this didn’t sit well with her new owners, so they acted like children, neglected her, and thought it would be best to drop her off at the local animal shelter…we digress.
+However, this didn’t sit well with her new owners and she was soon dropped off at the local animal shelter.

 Enter us…We met Lucy when we were looking to adopt a dog.
 Upon meeting Lucy for the first time, just seeing her was enough for us.
 Hearing her story wasn’t even necessary.
 We fell in love at first sight.
 We decided that her 8th home in 7 months (YES – 8 homes in 7 months), would be her forever home!

 Lucy’s journey is really about luck.
-When you think about it, she could have died in the puppy mill, she could have been euthanized at any of the animal shelters in which she was housed, or she could have been killed from neglect and malnutrition.
+She could have died in the puppy mill, she could have been euthanized at any of the animal shelters in which she was housed, or she could have been killed from neglect and malnutrition.
 For her to be here today is really a miracle!
-You can’t make this stuff up – cue the movie deal, children’s books, etc…
+You can’t make this stuff up – cue the movie deal, children’s books, etc.